Giant cargo plans, part 1

 Cargo capacity: 979 containers

-Embarked craft: 2 small cargo/personnel shuttlecraft, 4 mini cargo/personnel shuttlecraft, 16 micro personnel shuttlecraft
+Embarked craft: 2 medium cargo/personnel shuttlecraft, 4 light cargo/personnel shuttlecraft, 16 personnel shuttlepods

 Warp drive: SSWR-VIII-C spherical cavity M/AM reactor with 2 Jumbo nacelles